icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [Yomi](https://yomi.yoroi.company) - Free MultiSandbox managed and hosted by Yoroi.

 ### Timeline tools
+* [Aurora Incident Response](https://github.com/cyb3rfox/Aurora-Incident-Response) - Platform developed to build easily a detailed timeline of an incident.
 * [Highlighter](https://www.fireeye.com/services/freeware/highlighter.html) - Free Tool available from Fire/Mandiant that will depict log/text file that can highlight areas on the graphic, that corresponded to a key word or phrase.
 Good for time lining an infection and what was done post compromise.
 * [Morgue](https://github.com/etsy/morgue) - PHP Web app by Etsy for managing postmortems.
 * [Plaso](https://github.com/log2timeline/plaso) -  a Python-based backend engine for the tool log2timeline.